5-Ingredient Peanut Chocolate Date Bark

 08/20/23

-(Updated 06/03/24)
+(Updated 12/05/24)

 Peanut chocolate date bark sliced into squares

-Originally spotted on That Health Junkie, this viral date chocolate bark was immediate love-at-first-sight, which first bite wholeheartedly confirmed.
-Fast forward (a few trays later), I’ve put my own salty, pea-nutty spin on it.
+Once in a while, a recipe rises on social media inspiring the masses to stop scrolling and actually get into the kitchen.
+Originally spotted on That Health Junkie, this viral date chocolate bark was immediate love at first sightwhich first bite wholeheartedly confirmed.
+Fast forward (a few trays later), I’ve added my own salty, peanutty spin.

 Ingredients for peanut chocolate date bark including dark chocolate, medjool dates, salted roasted peanuts, coconut oil and peanut butter